An Introduction to the Eating Wisdom Guiding Principles

 It is a completely different paradigm. [link to paradigm blog]

-If you find yourself wanting guidance as you begin to explore them, you’re not alone.
+If you find yourself wanting guidance as you begin to explore these ideas, you’re not alone.
 This is the work we do every day.

-Feel free to reach out to us for a free 20 minute chat or learn more about nutrition therapy through our site.
+You’re always welcome to reach out for a free 20 minute chat, or to learn more about nutrition therapy through our site.

 About Eating Wisdom and Drs Karin and Hannah